augcog/ROAR_Jetson/README.md

 ### PC
 This part is necessary only if you want to involve VR into your tryout.
 To clarify, the system totally works find without VR.
 First and foremost, you have to have your Jetson and PC connected to the same local network and make sure network is in good condition to get smooth and jitter-free video streaming.
 Then setup VR device.
 Install [Oculus software](https://www.oculus.com/setup/) and setup your VR device according to guidance.
-And you need to have **Unity** installed.
+Make sure you have the newest version of **Unity** installed.
 Finally clone [this repository](https://github.com/augcog/IRG-RACING-VR) into your PC.
 To develop and build the unity project, make sure you intstall [GStreamer](https://gstreamer.freedesktop.org/documentation/installing/on-windows.html?gi-language=c) first and then [build OpenCV with GStreamer](https://cv-tricks.com/how-to/installation-of-opencv-4-1-0-in-windows-10-from-source/).

 ## Run